Haber process: Elementary steps

 The adsorption of nitrogen is similar to the chemisorption of carbon monoxide.
 On a Fe(111) surface, the adsorption of nitrogen first leads to an adsorbed γ-species with an adsorption energy of 24 kJmol^{−1} and an N-N stretch vibration of 2100 cm^{−1}.
 Since the nitrogen is isoelectronic to carbon monoxide, it adsorbs in an on-end configuration in which the molecule is bound perpendicular to the metal surface at one nitrogen atom.
 This has been confirmed by photoelectron spectroscopy.

 Ab-initio-MO calculations have shown that, in addition to the σ binding of the free electron pair of nitrogen to the metal, there is a π binding from the d orbitals of the metal to the π* orbitals of nitrogen, which strengthens the iron-nitrogen bond.
 The nitrogen in the α state is more strongly bound with 31 kJmol^{−1}.
 The resulting N–N bond weakening could be experimentally confirmed by a reduction of the wave numbers of the N–N stretching oscillation to 1490 cm^{−1}.

 Further heating of the Fe(111) area covered by α-N_{2} leads to both desorption and the emergence of a new band at 450 cm^{−1}.
 This represents a metal-nitrogen oscillation, the β state.
 A comparison with vibration spectra of complex compounds allows the conclusion that the N_{2} molecule is bound "side-on", with an N atom in contact with a C7 site.
 This structure is called "surface nitride".
 The surface nitride is very strongly bound to the surface.
 Hydrogen atoms (H_{ads}), which are very mobile on the catalyst surface, quickly combine with it.

 Infrared spectroscopically detected surface imides (NH_{ad}), surface amides (NH_{2,ad}) and surface ammoniacates (NH_{3,ad}) are formed, the latter decay under NH_{3} release (desorption).
-The individual molecules were identified or assigned by X-ray photoelectron spectroscopy (XPS), high-resolution electron energy loss spectroscopy (HREELS) and Ir Spectroscopy.
+The individual molecules were identified or assigned by X-ray photoelectron spectroscopy (XPS), high-resolution electron energy loss spectroscopy (HREELS) and infrared spectroscopy.